danielMicallef/xyz.github.io/_posts/2024-12-10-strategies-scaling-database.md

 - You need to reduce database load during high-traffic periods

 ## Trade-offs
 Cache invalidation is the classic challenge here.
-Remember Phil Karltons' saying?
+Remember Phil Karltons?
 "There are only two hard things in Computer Science: cache invalidation and naming things."

 # The Partitioning Pattern